 There aren’t many life events more stressful than moving into a new house and, according to this study, 71% of people have lost a night’s sleep during the process.

-However, there are a few things that you can do to minimise the stress on yourself when moving, and here are just five of them:
+However, there are a few things that you can do to minimise the stress on yourself when moving, and here are just a few of them:

 Book a Removal Company